himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 Comments = "True"
 +++

-A couple months ago, I swapped out my duel monitor setup for a single (but massive), [42.5" UHD IPS display](/post/new-lgud4379b/).
-However, I have found that *sometimes*, it has *too much* workspace.
-Ultimately, I think that the larger display was better choice (for me) than an ultrawide or 1440p monitor.
-However, I sometimes wish that I had their more limited, but *focused* workspace. *Maybe I still can...*
+A couple months ago I swapped out my dual monitor setup for a single (but massive), [42.5" UHD IPS display](/post/new-lgud4379b/).
+I love it, but admit that *sometimes*, it has *too much* workspace.
+I ultimately think that the larger display was better choice (for me).
+However, I sometimes wish that I had the more limited, but *focused* workspace of an ultrawide or 1440p monitor. *Maybe I still can...*

 <!--more-->